prabhatks12/Digit_Recognition/README.md

 # Digit_Recognition
-This is a machine learning project where we will predict handwritten digits using sklearn.dataset
+This is a machine learning project where we will predict handwritten digits using sklearn.datasets

 The output for the following image is:
 Predicted Value: [7]